These terms and conditions will become binding on the student and the school when the student enrols on a course.

 7.3 For the avoidance of doubt, the school views unacceptable behaviour as including, but not limited to, causing damage to property, causing disturbance or nuisance, abusive or disrespectful conduct, failing to observe fire and safety rules and smoking other than in authorised areas and selling or consuming alcohol or illegal drugs on school premises.

 7.5 If the student causes damage to school property or in their accommodation, the student must pay the full cost of repairing or replacing such property or items.

 7.6 Students are prohibited from using the school’s computers for unauthorised purposes including, but not limited to, accessing pornographic material or for commercial activities or for accessing extremist or offensive websites.

 7.7 Students under 18 years of age are, by UK law, considered to be minors.
 All students under 18 must provide us with a signed parental consent form and must abide by the rules of conduct on the parental consent form at all times.

-8.1 Any refunds due will be paid (by bank transfer or credit card) within 12 weeks to the person or organisation that originally paid the fees following our cancellation policies as stated in this document.
+8.1 Any refunds due will be paid (by bank transfer or credit card) within 12 weeks of receiving the refund request and supporting documents.
+Payment will be made to the person or organisation that originally paid the fees following our cancellation policies as stated in this document.
 The registration fee, accommodation booking fees, courier fee and bank/credit card charges are non-refundable.
 There may also be an administration fee applied.

 8.2 No refund will be paid in the following circumstances: